idies/ExploreTool/README.md

 <h2>Installation and Implementation</h2>
 To install ExploreTool on a WordPress site, download the zip file of ExploreTool and extract it.
 Then, copy the entire folder into the wp-content/plugins directory for your site.
 ExploreTool should now be available under "Plugins" in the wp-admin dashboard.
 Click "activate" to enable the plugin on your site.
 <br><br>
 Once installed, ExploreTool can be implemented on a page using the following shortcode: [explore-tool].
+This shortcode has one optional argument, default.
+This argument provides an objID for the default data displayed by the tool.
+Example: [explore-tool default="1237668296598749280"]